CHURPTeam/CHURP/README.md

 ## Getting Started

+The CHURP code is an academic research prototype, and meant to elucidate protocol details and for proofs-of-concept, and benchmarking.
+It has not been developed in a production environment and is not meant for deployment.

 This the repo for CHURP code (in Golang).
 Below you can find build and usage instructions.

 If you want to run a demo or play with pre-complied CHURP, the easiest way to get started is to use docker.
 Please refer to the [docker document](https://docs.docker.com/install/#supported-platforms) for installation instructions.

 If you want to build CHURP from source, we've prepared a special `builder` docker image for that, with dependecies installed.
 (If you really want to build/run the code natively, please refer to the [dockerfiles](dockerfiles/).)

 ### Run CHURP